 I was going to make the joke that it's easier to list the photo editing tasks that Photoshop can't do than the ones it can—until I realized I legitimately could not come up with a list of things it can't do.
 In short, Photoshop is the best full-featured image editor around.

-And that extends to AI features.
-Take the Remove Tool that got introduced last year.
+And that extends to AI features: take the Remove Tool.
 While Photoshop has always made it possible to remove unwanted objects, people, and artifacts from your images—and features like the Patch Tool and Spot Removal Tool have done their best to blend in with your image—the Remove Tool takes it to another level.
 Of all the apps I tested, this one was by far the best at removing something from an image and replacing it with generated content that blended in.
-There's also a text-to-image generator called Generative Fill that allows you to add or replace specific elements using Adobe's Firefly AI model.
+There's also a text-to-image generator called Generative Fill that allows you to add or replace specific elements using Adobe's Firefly AI model or partner models from Flux and Google.
 While it's not quite good enough to add foreground elements, I've found it's really good at replacing backgrounds.

 Photoshop has plenty of other AI-powered tools, too.
 Generative Expand uses Firefly to extend your images with AI-generated content.
 There are also Neural Filters that can do things like intelligently adjust your subject's facial expression, transfer the color palette from one image to another, and remove compression artifacts.
 The automatic subject and background selection is excellent, and the automatic tone, color, and contrast adjustment all work as you'd expect.